A Practical Survey on Faster and Lighter Transformers: General Approaches

 \textbf{Mixed-Precision}~\citep{micikevicius2018mixed}: Modern GPUs and TPUs perform at least twice as many half-precision (16 bits) float operations as single-precision (32 bits) ones.
 A popular approach to accelerate training and reduce memory consumption is storing and computing the weights, activations, and gradients in half-precision.
 A master copy of the weights is stored in single-precision for numerical stability and minimal performance loss.
-Thanks to NVIDIA's Automatic Mixed-Precision included in some of the most popular deep learning libraries, namely TensorFlow, PyTorch, and MXNet, using mixed precision can be as simple as adding one line of code. \citet{jacob2017quantization} improved over this approach by quantizing both weights and activations as 8-bit integers and biases as 32-bit integers, effectively allowing inference to be performed using integer-only arithmetics.
-Formally, given a parameter matrix $\boldsymbol{W}$, $N$-bit quantization rounds each parameter to one of $2^N$ codewords.
-Specifically, the parameter $W_{i, j}$ is mapped to the nearest codeword computed as follows:
+Thanks to NVIDIA's Automatic Mixed-Precision included in some of the most popular deep learning libraries, namely TensorFlow, PyTorch, and MXNet, using mixed precision can be as simple as adding one line of code.
+Consequently, we highly recommend mixed-precision. \citet{jacob2017quantization} improved over this approach by quantizing both weights and activations as 8-bit integers and biases as 32-bit integers, effectively allowing inference to be performed using integer-only arithmetic.
+Given a parameter matrix $\boldsymbol{W}$, $N$-bit quantization rounds each parameter to one of $2^N$ codewords corresponding to bins evenly spaced by a scale factor $s$ and shifted by a bias $z$ computed as follows: